wagslane/react-native-expo-cached-image/README.md

 CachedImage is a direct wrapper of [react-native Image](https://facebook.github.io/react-native/docs/image) and matches it's API.
 As such, all of its props are available as props to CachedImage.
 Styles are also passed down.

+You can assign your own style to Image/ImageBackground view as shown above and its a mandatory props, without this Image/ImageBackground won't be displayed.
+The style should contain image height and width.

 #### ImageBackground

 CachedImage can optionally be used as a wrapper of [react-native ImageBackground](https://facebook.github.io/react-native/docs/imagebackground).
 To do so, pass in the prop isBackground={true}.